Get started with insider risk management

 Recommended actions (preview)

 Recommended actions can help your organization quickly get with insider risk management.
-Included on the Overview page, recommended actions help guide you through the steps to configure and deploy policies.
+Recommended actions, which are included on the Overview page, help guide you through the steps to configure and deploy policies.

 The following recommendations are available to help you get started with or maximize your insider risk management configuration: